Darklight-Browser/DarklightBrowser/README.md

 # Darklight Browser
 Qt/PySides6 based web browser which uses Startpage as its default search engine.

-# Why not Google or DuckDuckGo?
+# Why not Google?
-Both have had controversies with user data collection and tracking, so Startpage was set with respect to users who value privacy.
+Google has had controversies with user data collection and tracking, so DuckDuckGo was set with respect to users who value privacy.

 ## Usage
 1. Ensure ```Python3```, ```PySides6```, and ```Qt 5.15.12``` are installed on your system.